Practice

 Published: 25/11/2025

-The Foundation will invest in practical, high-value initiatives that improve access to care and support primary care teams.
-This may include:
+The Foundation is now open to applications from practices within the Pinnacle Midlands Health Network.
+It will invest in practical, high-value initiatives that improve access to care, strengthen the primary care workforce and support innovation.

 General practice continues to face rising demand, workforce shortages and the shift of more care into community settings.
 Practices consistently tell us they need support with recruitment, capability building, and access to tools and innovations that make day-to-day care easier to deliver.

-The Foundation creates a purpose-built charitable mechanism for Pinnacle to provide additional support in these areas.
-It follows social investment principles, so funding decisions will need to show clear charitable purpose and measurable benefit for patients, whānau and communities.
+Te Hikuwai creates a purpose-built charitable mechanism for Pinnacle to provide additional support in these areas.
+It follows social investment principles, so funding decisions need to show clear charitable purpose and measurable benefit for patients, whānau and communities.

 This is not new work for Pinnacle.
 It is the next step in a strategy we have been pursuing for many years to support practices and communities across Te Manawa Taki, and a way to ensure more of what we earn as a network flows directly back into primary care.

-By focusing this approach within Te Manawa Taki, the Foundation will also help build evidence about what works in primary care, and where innovations may be scalable across the wider health system.
+By focusing this approach within Te Manawa Taki, Te Hikuwai will also help build evidence about what works in primary care and where innovations may be scalable across the wider health system.

 Patient access